kwokcb/glTF_MaterialX/README.md

 Any future specification changes will go into MaterialX core as noted by issues logged [here](https://github.com/AcademySoftwareFoundation/MaterialX/issues)

-A [Khronos branch](https://github.com/KhronosGroup/MaterialX/tree/gltf_mtlx_interop) using this library is available in a branch.
-This currently includes integration in the MaterialXViewer and MaterialX GraphEditor.
+A [Khronos integration](https://github.com/KhronosGroup/MaterialX/tree/1.38.8_gltf_interop) using this library is being reviewed for integration into main.
+This currently includes additional features such as integration in the MaterialXViewer and MaterialX GraphEditor, and Python support.
 Note that no pipeline tools are integrated there (such as baking) hence export expects the target nodegraph denoted in the next section.

 <table>
 <tr>